+In organizational settings creativity is a societal problem.
 When the problems of the world are collected together we call it society.
 Similar problems are taken to our places of business and we call them issues.
 Some are trivial, some are meaningful, but most are solvable.
 With complexity, more people are needed to bring unique and novel ideas to solve these problems.
-On a mega scale though, there are wicked problems.
+On a mega-scale though, there are wicked problems.
 These are the problems where the issue is so complex, that a great number of experts are needed to solve this problem and typically it requires a behavioral change from society.

 Resource depletion too has had a believed effect on the Earth’s climate change.
 With the temperature increases, the world is heating up 300 times faster than at any time in history.
 Sea ice is melting resulting in rising oceans which will flood most of the world’s metropolises.
 Combined with the influx of extreme weather events, the world is shifting, and society doesn’t truly understand the causes of these changes, how to fix them, or how to reverse the damage that has been done.

 Theoretically, this would then shift those resources into a knowledge worker role and society could advance at a greater speed as mankind’s focus would be placed on knowledge creation versus process application.
 As algorithms have expanded in size and complexity, true AI has started to take root with algorithms applying logic on themselves and reprogramming themselves automatically, this is the true form of artificial intelligence and knowledge being created independently of human intervention.
 This form of intelligence will only continue to grow from this point forward.

 As algorithms have expanded so understands bias within these systems.
 Early adoption of this approach in the courts was the application of the Correctional Offender Management Profiling or COMPAS.
 This was the preprogrammed logic judges could use to understand if the person standing trial would be a likely candidate for recidivism.
 Similar models have been used in parole hearings.
 These models are based on the objective logic society expects and reduce the influence of subjective logic that the human element provides.
 Unfortunately, these models still create the same racial bias that is experienced in lower technology courts (Mims, 2019).
-This same bias has been experienced in hiring processes where ideal candidates are identified with bias and AI maximizes that bias exposing more than previously thought (Ip, 2019).
-These biases are the product of homogenous teams that have created parameters that significantly expose slight biases when AI is applied (Shellenbarger, 2019).
+This same bias has been experienced in hiring processes where ideal candidates are identified with bias and AI maximizes that bias exposing more than previously thought.
+These biases are the product of homogenous teams that have created parameters that significantly expose slight biases when AI is applied.

 Job destruction is another danger of the expansion of AI.
 Theorists look to history as every great invention threatened jobs only to create more jobs in the future.
 While AI will provide productivity boosts there is a great potential that it may reduce jobs that will not be replaced with a new one and lead the economy into a significant decrease in spending power.
 Most futurists do confirm that with as impressive as AI is, it will still have limitations on creativity and new ideas.
-With the chance that AI does move into the knowledge creation ability mankind maybe in the age of AI that resembles that of the caveman where there is not much difference between man and animal with AI becoming unable to be controlled leading it to govern society.
+With the chance that AI does move into the knowledge creation ability, mankind may be in the age of AI that resembles that of the caveman where there is not much difference between man and animal with AI becoming unable to be controlled leading it to govern society.

 This leaves the world with the looming question of what jobs will be left in the future.
 Outsourcing will continue to happen, but those contracted roles will eventually fall giving way to more advanced automation.
 These are easy predictions to make, the more conceptually difficult leaps to make is when AI begins to automate locational positions.
 These are the roles that are based on being in a certain location at a specific time.
 These roles historically have been the police officers, mailmen, teachers, doctors, garbagemen, etcetera.
 Once believed safe roles, these may possibly be the first roles eliminated in the new AI economy.

 The second wager to be placed is on acquiring the skill of learning agility or the ability to learn new things quickly.
 When these jobs of the future are identified, the competition will be intense to learn quickly and achieve immediate productivity.
 The silver lining is that mankind will never achieve a utopian society and that there will always be jobs.
 Possibly a significantly fewer amount of jobs, but there will always be a need to provide the world with something and the most advantageous position to be in is consistently reframing situations on what’s the best possible way to provide value.

 Copyright © 2024 9m Consulting - All Rights Reserved.